Elisabeth Bik: Science integrity

 Two examples of image duplications (highlighted) that were discovered by Elisabeth Bik in microbiology research publications.
 Different panels represent different experimental conditions.
 The source article states that these might have been "honest errors during assembly of the figures", and that the relevant papers have been corrected.

 Bik started to focus on science integrity in 2013, when she discovered that one of her publications had been plagiarised.
-One evening in January 2014, she found duplicated images with manipulations in papers from Case Western Reserve University School of Medicine.
-She decided to dedicate her free time to looking for questionable practices in scientific publications, and specialized in tracking down image manipulation in studies.
+In January 2014 she found images in papers from Case Western Reserve University School of Medicine that had been duplicated and Photoshopped, leading her to dedicate her free time to look for further manipulation in scientific publications.

 In 2014, she started the blog Microbiome Digest, where she provided easy-to-understand commentaries on recent scientific papers.
 The blog soon became a success, and Bik enlisted help from her colleagues on Twitter to manage the content.
 She is also an active contributor to Retraction Watch and PubPeer, highlighting scientific papers that present falsified, duplicated, and questionable data, such as in western blot images.

 Together with Arturo Casadevall and Ferric Fang, Bik published an mBio paper investigating the prevalence of these questionable practices within published scientific papers, where they found nearly 400 papers with intentional figure manipulation (i.e. about 800 duplicate images).
 She estimates half of these were created with the intention to mislead.
-Bik is active on Twitter, where she posts potentially duplicated figures for her more than 114,000 followers (as of November 2021) to investigate.
 Her investigations have exposed significant levels of scientific misconduct in several journals.
-In 2018, Bik was featured on the pop science podcast "Everything Hertz."